ShinyTrinkets/twofold.js/docs/doc-tags.md

 There are two types of tags, and multiple options that make them behave differently.

 **Note**: All examples here use double slash instead of single slash, to disable the tags, so that TwoFold doesn't accidentally render them.
-If you want to copy paste the examples, just remove the extra slash.
+If you want to copy paste the examples, just remove the extra slash.<br/>
+We are collecting ideas about how to selectively disable tags from a text file in [issue #2](https://github.com/ShinyTrinkets/twofold.js/issues/2).
+Feel free to add your ideas!!

 ## Single tags